 Smoking seriously impacts on the lungs.

 It impairs the function of the cilia, which are the tiny hairlike structures that line our airways.
 They have the task of clearing the lungs of debris, bacteria, and viruses.
-When you inhale smoke, the toxins in the cigarettes damage the cilia, meaning they cannot effectively rid the lungs of gunk.

 In addition to this, the tar from cigarettes — a sticky, black, carcinogenic substance — collects in the lungs, and the air sacs within the lungs lose their elasticity when exposed to tobacco smoke.